 SaaS Marketing Is A Tough Environment

-Competition in the B2B SaaS marketing world is fierce.
-And now that it’s time to plan the budget for next year, marketers are asking: Is there a way where we can get a significant edge on our competition without spending too much money?
+Competition in the SaaS marketing world is fierce.
+Marketers are asking: Is there a way where we can get a significant edge on our competition without spending too much money?

 My vote goes to optimizing the videos you’ve already posted to your YouTube channel.